GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters: Comparison with Baseline Solvers

-When $q_7$ was locked our solver matched HeLiu’s computation time and significantly outperformed IKFast.
-This was the only experiment where we used aggressive optimization methods for \textit{all solvers}, \footnote{Opt. flags: { \texttt{ -DCMAKE\_BUILD\_TYPE=Release \negthinspace-DCMAKE\_CXX\_FLAGS="-O3} \texttt{-march=native -mtune=native -ffast-math -funroll-loops"}, \texttt{-DCMAKE\_C\_COMPILER=clang}, \texttt{-DCMAKE\_CXX\_COMPILER=clang++}.}} All following experiments were performed with O3 and release flags alone (for all solvers).
+\textbf{(i)} \textbf{Computational time} for a single call for only joint angles, only Jacobians, and both joint angles and Jacobians.
+For only joint angles, GeoFIK outperformed the other solvers when locking $q_6$ and $q_4$.
+HeLiu is the fastest in the case of $q_7$, this is due to the lack of calculation of elbow-down solutions.

 When comparing the Jacobian computation time, GeoFIK outperformed all other solvers.
-This is mostly due to our screw-axes-based design that returns the Jacobian as a byproduct of the IK.
-It is worth mentioning, GeoFIK outputs Jacobians even faster than the joint-configurations.
-When using $q_6$ and $q_4$ as free-variables, GeoFIK also outperformed IKFast in all cases.
+This is mostly due to our screw-axis-based design that returns the Jacobian as a byproduct of the IK.
+In fact, GeoFIK outputs Jacobians even faster than the joint-configurations.